Biden makes Wisconsin his 1st stop after State of the Union - NewsBreak

 Biden makes Wisconsin his 1st stop after State of the Union

-President Joe Biden on Wednesday was headed to Wisconsin , a battleground state he won by the slimmest of margins in 2020, to press his economic message and other themes from his State of the Union address in the window before his next big speech: announcing a possible reelection bid.
+WASHINGTON (AP) — President Joe Biden on Wednesday was headed to Wisconsin, a battleground state he won by the slimmest of margins in 2020 , to press his economic message and other themes from his State of the Union address in the window before his next big speech: announcing a possible reelection bid .

 Biden was set to promote his economic plan at a training center run by the Laborers’ International Union of North America in Deforest, Wisconsin, near Madison, the White House said.